FuelLabs/fuel-specs/specs/protocol/abi.md

 #### Address

-A 32-byte address, encoded in the same way as a `Bytes32` argument: encoded as-is.
+A 256 bits (32 bytes) address, encoded in the same way as a `B256` argument: encoded as-is.

 **Example:**